hanwenzhang123/bu-cs622-programming/week1/README.md

 - physically available: some place in the memory in the RAM is occupied for that
 - From the JVM to RAM, it occupies some space -> only when the class is instantiated, and the object is created

+## class vs object
+- class is like a blueprint
+- object is the instance of the class

+## method vs function
+- same thing
+- method is a function that is attached to an object

+## parameter vs argument
+- parameter is method definition
+- when invoke the function, inside () is the argument

 ## constructor
 - At least one constructor, all the classes are sub-class of an object
 - super() - call parent consturctor, the first statements of every constructor is called to the patent class constructors